About Gerald Barry

 Gerald Barry was born in Clarehill, Clarecastle, County Clare, Ireland, in 1952, and studied with Stockhausen and Kagel.
 His early music from 1979 included "_______" for ensemble, of which Kagel wrote: 'Gerald Barry is always sober, but might as well always be drunk.
 His piece "_______" is, on the contrary, not rectilineal, but ''.
 Also from 1979 is Ø for two pianos in which both pianos play identical music simultaneously.

 Amongst his orchestral works is a growing body of concertos.
-Barry’s Piano Concerto (2012), written for Nicolas Hodges and co-commissioned by Musica Viva and City of Birmingham Symphony Orchestra, was premiered in Munich in2013 with subsequent performances by the CBSO, Avanti!
+Barry’s Piano Concerto (2012), written for Nicolas Hodges and co-commissioned by Musica Viva and City of Birmingham Symphony Orchestra, was premiered in Munich in 2013 with subsequent performances by the CBSO, Avanti!
 Chamber Orchestra, Britten Sinfonia, RTÉ National SymphonyOrchestra and at the Cabrillo Festival of Contemporary Music conducted by Cristian Măcelaru.
 Commissioned by the CBSO, London’s Southbank Centre and RTÉ, his Organ Concerto (2018) received its world premiere in March 2018 with the CBSO, followed by performances by the London Philharmonic Orchestra and the RTÉ NSO.
-The Organ Concerto received its German premiere in Cologne during autumn 2019 with the Deutsche Kammerphilharmonie Bremen conducted by Duncan Ward.
-Lawrence Power commissioned a Viola Concerto (2018-19), which he premiered in May 2019 with Britten Sinfonia and Thomas Adès.
-A fourth concerto, for cello, will be premiered by soloist Tatjana Vassiljevaand the RTÉ Concert Orchestra as part of Cellissimo 2020.
+The Organ Concerto received its German premiere in Cologne during autumn 2019 with the Deutsche Kammerphilharmonie Bremen conducted by Duncan Ward and also in 2019 was the premiere of Barry's Viola Concerto (2018-19), commissioned by Lawrence Power and performed with the Britten Sinfonia and Thomas Adès.
+As part of Cellissimo 2022, a fourth concerto for cello was premiered by soloist Adrian Brophy and the RTÉ Concert Orchestra before his most recent concerto, written for Double Bassist Matthew MacDonald and the Berlin Philharmonic, was premiered in June 2022 to rave reviews.

-Most recent among his operas is Alice’s Adventures Under Ground (2014-15), premiered in concert in November 2016with Thomas Adès conducting the LA Phil New Music Group and Barbara Hannigan in the title role.
+Most recent among his operas is Alice’s Adventures Under Ground (2014-15), premiered in concert in November 2016 with Thomas Adès conducting the LA Phil New Music Group and Barbara Hannigan in the title role.
 Adès conducted the same cast in the European premiere, with Britten Sinfonia at London’s Barbican Centre.
-The world premiere staging was given at Covent Garden in February 2020 in a production by Antony McDonald that received rave reviews.
+The world premiere staging was given at Covent Garden in February 2020 in a production by Antony McDonald to high acclaim.

 Gerald Barry’s music has been recorded extensively on NMC, Black Box, Marco Polo, BVHaast and Discovery.